How the Waves Destroyed the SS American Star

 1980 - 1984: SS Noga

 1980 brought a new name and new owner.
 Swiss-based, Intercommerce purchased the ship with the intention of converting it into something.
-Plans from luxury hotel to prison ship were debated but nothing developed passed planning.
+Plans from luxury hotel to prison ship were debated but nothing ever developed passed early planning stages.
 While her new name was painted on her stern, the ship remained unchanged from her second Chandris career.
-For the next four years, the ship would ship and rot as its owners debated its fate.
+For the next four years, the ship would ship and rot as her owners debated its fate.
 Finally, they decided the best action would be to sell it.

 1984 - 1993: SS Alferdoss